 Engaging and informative with honesty and humor.

-Dori is an experienced and popular speaker at conferences, webinars, bookstores, book clubs, museums, libraries, and schools and is – thanks to the pandemic! – used to speaking via Zoom.
+Dori is an experienced and popular speaker at conferences, cruise ships, webinars, bookstores, book clubs, museums, libraries, and schools, both in-person and via Zoom.
 She has spoken at Library of Congress, Princeton University, Johns Hopkins SAIS, US-China Business Council, National Committee on US-China Relations, Museum of Chinese in America, Chinese Historical Society of America, Seattle’s Wing Luke Museum of the Asian Pacific American Experience, Washington State China Relations Council, Historical Novel Society Conference, Asia Society Hong Kong, and The Bookworm in Beijing.

 Upcoming speaking events: